 Maps from SNOMED CT to classifications are generally represented in SNOMED CT's RF2 using a Complex or Extended map reference set.
-Mappings are then performed by matching each SNOMED CT code in a patient's record with the corresponding row of the map reference
+Mappings are then performed by matching each SNOMED CT code in a patient's record with the corresponding row of the map reference set, and using the classification code found in the 'mapTarget' field.

 The UK Terminology Centre's Data Migration Workbench demonstrates the use of maps from SNOMED CT to ICD-10 International Edition (using the UK maps) and OPCS Classification of Interventions and Procedures (OPCS-4).
 The National Library of Medicine (NLM) has also developed a demonstration tool, which demonstrated the key principles of implementing map rules and advice.
-This tool, called I-MAGIC (Interactive Map-Assisted Generation of ICD Codes) uses the SNOMED CT to ICD-10 map in a real-time, interactive manner to generate ICD-10 codes.
+This tool, called I-MAGIC

+(Interactive Map-Assisted Generation of ICD Codes) uses the SNOMED CT to ICD-10 map in a real-time, interactive manner to generate ICD-10 codes.
 It simulates a problem list interface in which the user enters problems with SNOMED CT terms, which are then used to derive ICD-10 codes using the map.
 A number of vendor products, such as Cerner Millenium, also use maps from SNOMED CT to ICD-10 to enable statistical analysis.

-1 http://imagic.nlm.nih.gov/imagic2/code/map
+$\begin{tabular}{ll} \hline 1 http://imagic.nlm.nih.gov/imagic2/code/map \\ \end{tabular}$